Oaks, Mrs. Rossie Alice

 Was a Superb Engineer and Water Works Superintendent

 It is with much sorrow that we record the death of Captain John C. Oliver and feel certain that the announcement will be received that way by this community generally.
+The end came to his sufferings and to a hard and well fought battle for his life at about 4 o’clock this Monday morning, January 17.
+1910.

 Mr. Oliver was tired and rather run down when, taken with appendicitis and when it was discovered that he had that trouble an operation was performed for it as speedily as a physician could be brought from Columbus.
 Dr. Gillian of that City performed the operation on the first day of December.
 At first there was but little thought, but that his rugged constitution would bring him through all right, but that was not taking into consideration his enfeebled condition at the time of attack.
 Days and weeks went by with varying conditions and complications began to develop and finally when pneumonia set in a week ago Sunday there were but few who believed he would survive.
 However in throwing off the pneumonia he was completely exhausted and prostrated and sank into eternal repose as does a child going to sleep upon its mother’s breast.